 All courses in the TCU Core Curriculum may overlay with other requirements of the student’s degree program.
 The overlay feature provides the flexibility for core requirements to be satisfied in a range between 39 and 63 hours.

-The Core Curriculum is assessed every seven years and will be assessed by a committee during 2021-2022.
+The Core Curriculum is assessed regularly, including by a Faculty Senate committee during the current academic year, 2021-2022.